Godhra Junction railway station

 Godhra Junction railway station (code GDA) is a railway station in Panchmahal district, Gujarat, India.
 It serves Godhra city and the surrounding areas like Lunawada and Devgarh-Baria.
 The station has three platforms.
-It is un the Vadodara railway division of Western Railway zone of Indian Railways, located on New Delhi–Mumbai main line.
+It is under the Vadodara railway division of Western Railway zone of Indian Railways, located on New Delhi–Mumbai main line.

 History

 The Godhra train burning occurred on the morning of 27 February 2002, in which 59 people died in a fire inside the Sabarmati Express train near the station.
 The victims included Hindu pilgrims who were returning from the city of Ayodhya after a religious ceremony at the disputed Babri Masjid site.

 Major trains

 The following MEMU trains start/terminate here: